 Must Have Accessories for Filters

-When working with filters there are few essential accessories you should consider having:
+When working with filters there are a few essential accessories you should consider.
+These are:

 Filter accessories: (1) gaffer tape (2) adaptor rings (3) pouch (4) Lensmate filter adaptor for Sony RX100 Mk II (5) blower and brush.